TMSDMAP/TMSDMAP.github.io/_posts/2024-10-29-research-pitch.md

 <img src="/assets/img/lmcache_research.png" alt="Icon" style="width: 80%; vertical-align:middle;">
 </div>

 🚀 Building your system on KV cache?
 Try building it on [LMCache](https://github.com/LMCache/LMCache)!
-We make it compatible with vLLM — effortlessly!

-LMCache is here to simplify your life: focus on KV cache management, while we handle all the vLLM integration and compatibility work.
+By using LMCache for your research, you can focus on KV cache management, while we handle all the vLLM integration and compatibility for you.

 Here’s why LMCache works as your research testbed: